PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 ## Contribute

 One of the easiest ways to contribute is to report issues and participate in discussions on issues.
 You can also contribute by submitting pull requests with code changes and supporting tests.

+Pomelo.EntityFrameworkCore.MySql is always looking for additional core contributors.
+If you got a couple of hours a week and know your way around EF Core, give us a nudge.

 ## License